salcedoe/MtMdocs/docs/matlabBasics/ArrayAssignmentOverview.md

 !!! info "Function: **size**"

-    The function **[size][mlb-ref-size]** returns the array dimension size of a variable (so you can get the values programmatically instead of having to refer to the workspace)
+    The function **[size](https://www.mathworks.com/help/matlab/ref/double.size.html){target="_blank"}** returns the array dimension size of a variable (so you can get the values programmatically instead of having to refer to the workspace)

     ```matlab linenums="1"
     size(b)